 Elephants are not only majestic, but they are highly intelligent animals, who have been proven to have feelings of grief, so we can only imagine what torture half a century has been like for him.”

 One year after the rescue that moved so many across the world, Raju is now looked after by lovely volunteers at the Elephant Conservation & Care Center.
-He is learning to be a free elephant again and love to spend hours in the pool.
+He is learning to be a free elephant again and loves to spend hours in the pool.

 If you feel moved by this beautiful story, know that you can help.
-Wildlife SOS is attempting to raise £10,000 to help paid for the costs of Raju’s new life.
+Wildlife SOS is attempting to raise £10,000 to help pay for the costs of Raju’s new life.
 To give, visit them here.
 And if you wonder how is Raju doing these days, like his page on Facebook to keep up with his improvement.